 Unreliable Narrator: The History videos are explicitly pieced together from incomplete information, and some things are pure supposition on the narrator's part.
 This keeps things like Revan's true motives and ultimate fate nice and vague for in-game development.

-Useless Useful Spell Due to the way that NPC strength is defined abilities that disable, stun, or otherwise impair a single target can feel like this outside of PVP.
+Useless Useful Spell: Due to the way that NPC strength is defined abilities that disable, stun, or otherwise impair a single target can feel like this outside of PvP.
 These crowd control abilities will usually only work on the norm or weaker type of NPC, however, these types of NPC are so weak that they will die in only a few hits anyways making any fancy tactics rather pointless.
-It is theoretically possible for someone to do some to find higher level normal opponents that would be worth using these abilities on, but there would be little ingame reward for doing so.
-These abilities are imperative in PVP though!
+It is theoretically possible for someone to do some Sequence Breaking to find higher-level normal opponents that would be worth using these abilities on, but there would be little ingame reward for doing so.
+These abilities are imperative in PvP though!

-Likewise some otherwise useful abilities may have an added affect when used against normal or even weak monsters.
-These effects are equally unneeded to defeat normal opponents, and don't work in PVP either, making one wonder why they even bothered adding them?
+Likewise some otherwise useful abilities may have an added effect when used against normal or even weak monsters.
+These effects are equally unneeded to defeat normal opponents, and don't work in PvP either, making one wonder why they even bothered adding them?
 Perhaps the simple Rule of Cool that comes from launching an attack so powerful everyone nearby is knocked down by it?

 Vendor Trash: Very common.
 The item descriptions make no attempt to hide it either.
 Players can, however, send a companion on a one-minute mission to sell these to a vendor.

 Vengeance Feels Empty: The Sith Inquisitor finds space pirate Andronikos Revel in the process of tracking down and murdering his mutinous crew.
 At several times during the story, he misses out on the chance to personally kill his betrayers, and is visibly distraught about this.